martazarantonello/RDM_analysis/README.md

 5. To process Category C1 stations only: python -m preprocess.preprocessor --category-C1
 6. To process Category C2 stations only: python -m preprocess.preprocessor --category-C2

 This script saves processed schedule and delay data to parquet files for railway stations by DFT category in a `processed_data/` folder.
+Please note that if you only process one category, and not all the categories, some of the demos described below might not display any data.
+The only one that will be successful is the station demo as it refers to a singular station's performance assessment.

 ## Requirements